akshit-a9/University/README.md

-# University
+# Undergrad

-Welcome to the **University** repository!
+Welcome to the **Undergrad** repository!
 This collection contains all the problem-solving exercises, experiments, and practicals completed as part of my university academics.

 ## Table of Contents
 - [About](#about)